ashrithssreddy/genai-for-ds/README.md

 ## 🧱 Learning Flow

-Each notebook is self-contained and builds on the last:
+Each notebook is self-contained and builds on the prior:

 1. [`Neural Networks`](./98_html_exports/01_neural_networks.html) – Foundations of neural networks
 2. [`Deep Learning`](./98_html_exports/02_deep_learning.html) – Concepts like depth, activations, backprop